Our Mistakes

 This remains an area for improvement.

-Steps we are taking to improve: We plan to make progress on this work in 2020.
+Steps we are taking to improve (posted December 2018): We plan to make progress on this work in 2020.
 Our research team has built into its plans for the year more time for publishing research we completed in the past as well as newer investigations.

-- Publishing more of our research.
-We've made substantial progress in publishing more of our research.
+Areas of progress.
+We’ve made substantial progress in publishing more of our research.

-- Publishing more quickly.
+We’re also publishing more quickly.
 In 2022, we began setting internal timeline targets for publishing new grant pages.
-Since the initial goals were set, we have published grant pages for top charities more quickly than before; they are now usually published less than three months after making a grant.
-As of 2022, we are tracking timelines for all research publishing, so in the future we will be able to assess whether we met our goals.
+Since the initial goals were set, we have published grant pages for Top Charities more quickly than before; they are now usually published less than three months after making a grant.
+We are tracking timelines for all research publishing, so in the future we will be able to assess whether we met our goals.
 We sped up our publication process, in part, by eliminating unnecessary review steps and streamlining communication with grantees to make their review and signoff easier.

-- Publishing more quickly.
-While we have shortened our timelines for publishing relative to 2016, especially for grants to top charities, we still have more work to do to publish research quickly, particularly research on interventions.
+Areas for improvement.
+While we have shortened our timelines for publishing relative to 2016, especially for grants to Top Charities, we still have more work to do to publish research quickly, particularly research on interventions.

-- Increasing the legibility of our research.
+We are also working to increase the legibility of our research.
 In 2023, we have been prioritizing the legibility of our research.
 As part of our value of transparency, we want readers to be able to understand our reasoning, evaluate the ways we might be wrong, and provide feedback that will improve our research.
-Toward that end, we're adding new summaries to our research and grant pages that describe what the program or grant does, identify our key assumptions, and clearly explain the program or grant's cost-effectiveness and what our largest sources of uncertainty are.
-You can see examples of these new features on this recently published grant page.
+Toward that end, we’ve added new summaries to our research and grant pages that describe what the program or grant does, identify our key assumptions, and clearly explain the program or grant’s cost-effectiveness and what our largest sources of uncertainty are.
+You can see examples of these features on this grant page.

 2020: Privacy Policy–related misstep